 Over a hundred gather in Springfield in a call for justice for Eric Cole

 Jul.
-1—More than 100 people gathered in downtown Springfield on Wednesday afternoon, demanding justice and accountability after a local man died after being hit by a police cruiser that was responding to the scene of a shooting.
+1—More than 100 people gathered Wednesday afternoon in downtown Springfield, demanding justice and accountability after a local gunshot victim died after he was hit by a police cruiser that was responding to the shooting.

-Eric Cole, 42, had suffered a gunshot wound by an unknown assailant before he was struck by a police cruiser.
-He was laying in the street in the 1400 block of South Center Boulevard and was bleeding from a gunshot wound when the incident occurred the night of June 13.
+Eric Cole, 42, was shot by an unknown assailant the night of June 13 and was laying in the street, bleeding, in the 1400 block of South Center Boulevard before he was struck by the Springfield Police Division cruiser.

 Cole was flown to Miami Valley Hospital, where he died from his injuries the following day.